 Sales Retail and Wholesale

 |Secondary School Teacher||3,770 SZL|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Swaziland earn 11% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Swaziland is 11% on average across all career fields.

 ©Salary Explorer 2023